Privacy policy

 YOUR RIGHTS

-AUTOMATIC DATA SAVING
+AUTOMATIC DATA STORAGE

-- the address (URL) of the website accessed
+- the address (URL) of the website called

 - Browser and browser version

-- the operating system used
+- The operating system used

-- the address (URL) of the previously visited page (referrer URL)
+- The address (URL) of the previously visited page (Referrer URL)

-- the host name and IP address of the device from which access is being made
+- The hostname and IP address of the device from which access is being made

-- Date and Time
+- Date and time

 in files (web server log files).